linnmyatmaung/Brute-Force/README.md

 ## About Ruijie Captive Portal

-> <span style="color:orange; font-size:90%;">Ruijie Networks provides network equipment and captive portal solutions for Wi-Fi authentication.
-Weak or predictable voucher codes, without rate limits or extra security, may be vulnerable to brute-force attacks.</span>
+Ruijie Networks provides network equipment and solutions, including captive portal systems for Wi-Fi authentication.
+The captive portal typically requires users to enter a voucher code to gain internet access.
+Weak or predictable voucher codes can be vulnerable to brute-force attacks if there are no rate limits or additional security measures.

 ## Disclaimer